shauninman/MinUI-Legacy-Union/readme.md

 ### Initial planned emulator support

-Emulators may be omitted from a platform depending on performance or display resolution.
+Emulators may be omitted from a platform depending on performance or limited display resolution.
 Additional emulators may be added in the future, time permitting.

 - Pokémon mini
 - Game Boy/Game Boy Color